cinematik/cinematik-core/README.md

 cinematik-core
 ==============

-Core for cinematik, including library and stream handle
+Core for cinematik, including library and stream handler

+To install

+Prerequisites: nodejs, npm

+- git clone;
+- "nmp install" inside of the cloned project.

-To test, run "node ./src/bin/cineserver"
+To test, run "node ./src/bin/cineserver"  from the project dir.